Karaite Judaism: Karaites in Egypt

-From 1916 to 1921, due to World War I, there was no Chief sage in Egypt.
+Due to World War I, there was no Chief sage in Egypt between 1916 and 1921.

 Beliefs

+Core tenets

+The oldest Karaite articles of faith were formulated by the 12th century scholar and liturgist Judah ben Elijah Hadassi in his Eshkol ha-Kofer:

 Karaite interpretations of the Torah

 Karaite Jews do not object to the idea of a body of interpretation of the Torah, along with extensions and development of non-rabbinic halakha (Jewish law) that strives to adhere to the Tanakh's straightforward meaning.
 Several hundred such books have been written by various Karaite Ḥakhamim (sages) throughout the movement's history, although most are lost today.
 The disagreement arises over the rabbinic tradition's raising of the Talmud and the other writings of the rabbis above the Torah.
 The Karaites believe this has led to traditions and customs being kept under rabbinic law that contradict what is written in the Torah.
 The Karaites also have their own traditions and customs passed down from their ancestors and religious authorities.
 These are known as Sevel HaYerushah, which means "the Yoke [or burden] of Inheritance."
 Most of these practices are kept primarily by traditional Karaites; theoretically, any tradition thereof is said to be rejected if it contradicts the simple meaning of the Tanakh's text.
 The vast majority of these traditions are not forced upon any Karaite Jew or convert to Judaism through the Karaite movement, except very few such as donning a head covering in the Karaite kenesa.

 Those Karaites Jews who are new to the Karaite lifestyle do not have such an inheritance or tradition and tend to rely solely upon the Tanakh and those practices mentioned in it, and to adapt Biblical practices to their cultural context.
 Karaite communities are so small and generally isolated, that their members commonly adopt the customs of their host country.
 In Israel, too, traditional Karaites tend to be culturally assimilated into mainstream society (both secular and Orthodox).

 Many modern Karaite Jews have emerged from the Karaite revival of the late 20th century; the World Karaite Movement was founded by Nehemia Gordon and Ḥakham Meir Rekhavi in the early 1990s.
 Karaite Jewish University (KJU), approved by the Mo‘eṣet HaḤakhamim (the Council of Sages) in Israel, was founded to teach an introductory course on Karaite Judaism.
 It could lead to a student's conversion by a Beit Din (religious Jewish court) authorized by the Mo‘eṣet HaḤakhamim.
 KJU teaches various forms of Karaite Judaism and includes Sevel HaYerushah in its course materials.
 Thus, newly admitted converts to Karaite Judaism can choose to accept or reject Sevel HaYerushah.